joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/31/crosswords/connections-companion-1147.html

 **Iran Says It Targeted U.S. Military in Kuwait With Drones**\
 `The Kuwaiti military said that it had detected and destroyed multiple drones in its airspace since dawn.
-The U.S. military did not immediately report any attacks.`\
+A U.S. Defense Department official said there had been no major impact on its military bases in the region.`\
 https://www.nytimes.com/2026/07/31/world/middleeast/iran-us-military-kuwait-drone-attack.html

 **Can the N.B.A.
 Police Itself?**\